imaculate/PerceptronLearningRule/Readme.txt

 Author: Imaculate Mosha

-Date: 27th August 2015
+Date: 28th August 2015
-Name: Implementation of XOR logic gate with Artificial Neural Network.
+Name: Artificial Neural Network Perceptron training with 2 activation functions .

 Description:
-This assignment is written to in responce to Lab 2 of Machine Learning.
+This assignment is written to in responce to Lab 3 of Machine Learning.

 Instructions: Extract the tar file.
 Navigate to the destination folder from the command line.
-Enter make
+Enter "make"

 Run  the command "Driver"